FY 2018

 Mr. Takaki Miyakoshi (Supervisor, School Guidance Division, Kyoto City Board of Education)

-In order to "aim to further cultivate the qualities and abilities that will enable students to open up the future society" required by the new Course of Study, it is necessary for high schools to improve classes from the perspectives of "independent learning," "interactive learning," and "deep learning."
-In this subcommittee, the presenter proposes what it means to exercise the "way of seeing and thinking" of the subject, which is the key to "deep learning", and discusses it with the participants.
+In order to “aim to further reliably cultivate the qualities and abilities that students will have to carve out for the future society” required by the new Course of Study, it is necessary to improve classes in high schools from the perspectives of “independent learning,” “interactive learning,” and “deep learning.”
+In this subcommittee, the presenter will propose what it means to use the “way of seeing and thinking” of the subject, which is the key to “deep learning,” and discuss it with the participants.

-a unit of "Modern Japanese Language" ~ Possibility of developing classes that foster "higher academic ability" in anticipation of the new Course of Study ~
+~Possibility of developing classes that foster “higher academic ability” in anticipation of the new course of study~

-Mr. Hisanobu Watanabe (Teacher, Fukui Prefectural Wakasa High School)
+Mr. Hisanobu Watanabe (Teacher, Wakasa High School, Fukui Prefecture),

-In the new Course of Study, common compulsory subjects will be reorganized into "Modern Japanese Language" and "Language and Culture."
-What kind of class improvement can be made from now on, while looking at the philosophy of the new course structure of the Japanese Language Department, the goals of each subject, and the qualities and abilities to be fostered in each subject?
-We will explore the possibilities of "modern Japanese language" by proposing lesson plans for "modern Japanese language" with the aim of fostering "higher-order academic ability."
-In addition, I would like to exchange views on how to approach the reform of high school-university connections, rather than simply preparing for the "new test."
+In the new Course of Study, the common compulsory subjects will be reorganized into “Modern Japanese Language” and “Language and Culture.”
+What kind of class improvements can be made from now on, keeping an eye on the philosophy of the new subject structure of the Japanese Language Department, the goals of each subject, and the qualities and abilities to be developed in each subject?
+We will explore the possibility of this by proposing a lesson plan for “modern Japanese language” that aims to foster “higher academic ability.”
+In addition, I would like to exchange opinions not only on measures for the “new test” but also on how to approach the reform of the high school-university connection.

-Qualities and abilities that we want to acquire through classes and their development
+Qualities and abilities that you want to acquire through classes and their development

 reporter